thor2002ro/unraid_kernel/Documentation/admin-guide/pm/amd-pstate.rst

         these values to the sysfs file will cause the driver to switch over to the operation mode represented by that string - or to be unregistered in the "disable" case.

+``prefcore``
+	Preferred Core state of the driver: "enabled" or "disabled".

+	"enabled"
+		Enable the AMD Preferred Core.

+	"disabled"
+		Disable the AMD Preferred Core

+        This attribute is read-only to check the state of Preferred Core.

 ``cpupower`` tool support for ``amd-pstate``
 ===============================================